Policy Learning with Observational Data: From Efficient Policy Evaluation to Learning

-To prove the result below, we also assume that the weighting function $g_n(X, \, Z)$ is bounded uniformly above $\eta$ for some $\eta > 0$:

-In the case of a binary exogenous treatment, this is equivalent to the ``overlap'' assumption in the causal inference literature \citep{imbens2015causal}, whereby $\eta \leq \PP{W = 1 \cond X = x} \leq 1 - \eta$ for all values of $x$.
-In our setting, the condition \eqref{eq:overlap} acts as a generalization of the overlap assumption \citep{hirshberg2018balancing}.
-We also define
+Finally, we assume that the weighting function $g_n(x, \, z)$ is bounded uniformly as below.
+In the case of a binary exogenous treatment, this is equivalent to the ``overlap'' assumption in the causal inference literature \citep{imbens2015causal}, whereby $\eta \leq \PP{W_i = 1 \cond X_i = x} \leq 1 - \eta$ for all values of $x$.
+In our setting, the condition below acts as a generalization of the overlap assumption \citep{hirshberg2018balancing}.